bloominstituteoftechnology/node-db2-project/README.md

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [ ] Add your _Team Lead_ as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [ ] Your _Team Lead_ will count the project as complete by merging the branch back into master.

 ## Minimum Viable Product